 Heroin Withdrawal Symptoms

 Once a person has become addicted to heroin, they are unable to quit using this harmful substance due to the appearance of severe cravings and withdrawal symptoms when the drug is withheld.
-A heroin detox center can help ease withdrawal symptoms and reduce drug cravings by using prescription medications if needed.
+A heroin detox center in Washington can help ease withdrawal symptoms and reduce drug cravings by using prescription medications if needed.
 Some of the withdrawal symptoms that are often treated at a heroin detox center include restlessness, cold flashes, sleep disturbances, severe aches and pains, vomiting, diarrhea, and uncontrolled leg movements.

-Without treatment at a heroin detox center, the risk of relapse to heroin use is high.
+Without treatment at a heroin detox center Washington, the risk of relapse to heroin use is high.
 Moreover, opioid withdrawal symptoms can escalate quickly and lead to serious health complications.
 That’s why it’s important to seek treatment at a heroin detox center, to ensure a safe and comfortable withdrawal from heroin.

 An individual who abuses heroin can overdose on the drug if they use a large quantity that produces life-threatening symptoms.
 As noted, heroin is an opioid drug and it can slow or stop breathing at high doses.
 Slowing of breathing causes not enough oxygen to reach the brain, a condition known as hypoxia.
 Hypoxia can lead to permanent brain damage, coma, and even death.
 Getting heroin addiction treatment at a heroin detox center can reduce the risk of overdose and death.